asainnp/revtunnel/README.md

 - so, for 95% situations, simple `ssh -R remoteip:tunnelport:localip:localport user@remoteipserver` inside some endless loop, works well.
 - for 99% situations there is autossh and keep-alive system (still one or few lines of code)
 - `revloop` is trying to solve that last 1% situations, by maybe too big effort (~100 lines code).
-By doing loop, manually checking if it is ok all way to the end, and killing both side when needed.
+By doing loop, manually checking if it is ok all way to the end, and killing both sides when needed.
 - it also tries to make installation process simpler (instead of remembering all client and server ssh-cfg options).
   Makefile indicates known initial problems that usually tooks too much time when correcting them over and over again on different computers.